blindsey/blindsey.github.io/_posts/2014-08-04-ios8-release-date.md

 *Source http://osxdaily.com/

 I think it's safe to say that Apple is following last year's roadmap and we can expect two more beta builds before a Golden Master (GM) event in early September.
-Hopefully we get a new Xcode beta today with cool new Swift features.
 And a new iPhone at the end of the month.

+We are overdue for a new build of Xcode and some new Swift hotness.